rleibbrandt/sapteched2017container/Getting Started with SAP HANA, Express Edition and Docker.md

 `Select * from teched`

 So - now, we have a running SAP HANA, express edition container, with a single table called Teched, with the data we inserted on your Mac.

+You can quit hdbsql by typing "q" and hitting enter.

 ## Containers and lifecycle